 Lorene Andris' story

-Frank Sullivan, my grandfather, was born 23 Mar 1881, the son of an Irish father, David Sullivan, and a German mother, Carolina Bartell.
+Frank Sullivan, my grandfather, was born 23 Mar 1881 [some records suggest 1882], the son of an Irish father, David Sullivan, and a German mother, Carolina Bartell.
 He had a short and a hard life, but my mother loved him very dearly.
-My mother always said that David Marion Sullivan worked on a riverboat.
+My mother always said that Frank's father, David Marion Sullivan, worked on a riverboat.
 He was born in Cork County, Ireland, from where he had migrated.
 His main address was Cincinnati, Ohio.
 He met Caroline Bartell on the river, (when he was fairly young) and they proceeded to have 5 children.
-My mother tells that he had an older sister, Maggie, a brother Walter, and twin sisters who were scalded to death at an early age.
+My mother tells that he had an older sister, Maggie, a brother, Bill, and twin sisters who were scalded to death at an early age.
 He would go on the riverboat after each child and come back.

 Sometime soon after my grandfather was born, his father disappeared, never to be seen again.
 His mother pined away about his absence, and died of cancer when he was only 4 years old.
 The children were adopted out.
 Mom has long speculated on the nature of Frank D.'s disappearance.
 Could he have fell into the water and drowned, been killed in a gambling squabble, left for another woman?
 But she just didn't know.

 In the year 2001, I was able to add even more information about my great grandfather.
 My thanks goes to Catherine Sams, for helping me to figure this out.
 I found in Cochran's Washington Co.
 Marriages this reference:

 "Frank D. Sullivan and Caroline Battle, 9 Oct 1875."